 Department: Director of Reconstructive Neurobiology, www.meb.uni-bonn.de/rnb/index.php?page=institute-of-reconstructive-neurobiology

-Main task in COSYN: Universitätsklinikum Bonn will derive patient-specific induced pluripotent stem cells (iPSCs) for subsequent neuronal differentiation and functional characterization.
-To this end we will obtain patient blood cells from the consortium and generate iPSC lines using non-DNA-integrating reprogramming technologies.
-Partner Life & Brain will by using the StemCellFactory (http://www.stemcellfactory.de/index.php?page=home-en) facilitate iPSC production in both standardization and scale.
-CRISPR-Cas9-based genome editing will be used to repair risk alleles and generate isogenic controls since it is possible that even strong risk alleles might elicit only subtle cellular or synaptic changes, which can be difficult to distinguish from intrinsic variability.
-Neurons derived from the iPSCs and editing will then be shipped to COSYN partners that perform cellular assays, in particular the Brose, Verhage and Smit labs.
+Main task in COSYN: Universitätsklinikum Bonn derived patient-specific induced pluripotent stem cells (iPSCs) for subsequent neuronal differentiation and functional characterization.
+To this end the group of Brüstle obtained patient blood cells from the consortium and generate iPSC lines using non-DNA-integrating reprogramming technologies.
+Partner Life & Brain will by using the StemCellFactory (http://www.stemcellfactory.de/index.php?page=home-en) facilitated iPSC production in both standardization and scale.
+CRISPR-Cas9-based genome editing was used to repair risk alleles and generate isogenic controls since it is possible that even strong risk alleles might elicit only subtle cellular or synaptic changes, which can be difficult to distinguish from intrinsic variability.
+Neurons derived from the iPSCs and editing were then be shipped to COSYN partners that performed cellular assays, in particular the Brose, Verhage and Smit labs.

 PI: Michael O’Donovan, firstname.lastname@example.org

 Department: MRC Centre for Neuropsychiatric Genetics and Genomics, www.medicine.cf.ac.uk/person/prof-michael-conlon-odonovan/